Brandon Parker

-Brandon Malik Parker (born October 21, 1995) is an American professional football offensive tackle for the San Francisco 49ers of the National Football League (NFL).
+Brandon Malik Parker (born October 21, 1995) is an American professional football offensive tackle.
 He played college football for the North Carolina A&T Aggies before being selected by the Oakland Raiders in the third round of the 2018 NFL draft.

 Early life

 Parker was born in Kannapolis, North Carolina, to George Curtis Parker III and his wife Regina.
 Both of his parents have athletic backgrounds.
 Parker attended A.L.
 Brown High School, in Kannapolis, North Carolina where he started two of the three years he playing varsity football.
 During his senior year, Parker led the Wonders to an 8–4 record.
 During Parker's high school career, the wonders averaged 287 yards rushing per game and completed 62.4 percent of its passes.

 College career

 Parker's tall and lanky frame was a point of concern and limited the number of schools interested in recruiting him for football.
 In an interview with Brian McLaughlin of Herosports.com, Parker said "I really wasn't highly sought after coming out of high school, because of my frame, and I didn't have really good film my junior year; My senior year, I didn't really get any kind of accolades.
 You had to come to my school to know anything about me.
 I was a much slimmer guy, if you can believe that...With schools like Alabama and Clemson, they're looking for the guy who is ready to go right now."
 Parker received full scholarship offers from Division II Winston-Salem State, FCS North Carolina A&T, North Carolina Central; a partial scholarship from his father's alma mater North Carolina; & preferred walk-on spots from then FCS Appalachian State, Charlotte, & FBS Duke.
 He would then sign with North Carolina A&T as one of their 22 signees recruited under Head Coach Rod Broadway.